wordhou/reading-notes/android.md

 ## Activities

-Activities are a single screen with user interface.
+Activities represent a single view with a user interface.
 Each activity is independent from other activities.
 An activity can be started from another activity or even from another app if allowed.

 ## Services